 English Language Arts and Math State Tests

-Every year, students in grade 3 through 8 participate in the ELA and Math state assessments.
-For an overview of results on these tests for the city overall, see the 2017 English Language Arts and Math Results Summary.
+Every year, students in grade three through eight participate in the English Language Arts (ELA) and math state assessments.
+For an overview of results on these tests for the city overall, see the 2019 English Language Arts and Math Results Summary.

 ELA and Math test results are available beginning in 2013, when New York State moved to the Common Core Learning Standards.
 ELA and Math test results are available at the city, borough, district, and school levels.
 Test results can be found below.
 Each Excel file contains results for all students tested, as well as results by student characteristics including disability status, English Language Learner (ELL) status, race/ethnicity, and gender.

 Note: Charter school test results are included in a separate report, found at the bottom of this section.

 High school students, and some middle school students, take Regents exams on a variety of subjects.